zzhikai/tp/docs/DeveloperGuide.md

 ### Search applicant feature

 #### Rationale
-`Search`  allows for a quick view of applicant's information in the linkedout book.
+`Search`  allows for a quick view of applicant's information in the `LinkedOUT`.

 #### Implementation

-The proposed search mechanism is facilitated by `SearchCommandParser`. `SearchCommandParser` will map the creation of `KeywordsPredicate` based on the input prefix. `KeywordsPredicate` that supports the implementation:
+The proposed search mechanism is facilitated by `SearchCommandParser`. `SearchCommandParser` will map the creation of `KeywordsPredicate` based on the input prefix. `KeywordsPredicate` supports the following implementation:
 * `NameContainsKeywordsPredicate` — Predicate which returns true if an applicant's full name matches partially with the input keyword.
 * `JobContainsKeywordsPredicate` — Predicate which returns true if an applicant's job name matches partially with the input keyword.

-These predicates assist the filtering of applicant list in the `Model` interface, specifically for  `Model#updateFilteredApplicantList` and `Model#getFilteredApplicantList()`.
+These predicates assist the filtering of applicant list in the `Model` interface, specifically for  `Model#updateFilteredApplicantList()` and `Model#getFilteredApplicantList()`.

 Given below is an example usage scenario and how the search mechanism behaves at each step.

 Step 1.
-The user enters `search n/David` command to search for applicants in the linkedout book.
+The user enters `search n/David` command to search for applicants in the `LinkedOUT`.

 Step 2.
 The input keywords will be passed into `SearchCommandParser` and creates a `NameContainsKeywordsPredicate` if the keywords are not empty.

 Step 3.
-The predicate is then passed into `Model#updateFilteredApplicantList` to filter and display applicants with partial name matching of "David" in the linkedout book.
+The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial name matching of "David" in the `LinkedOUT`.

 Step 4.
-The user enters `search j/Software Engineer` command to search for applicants in the linkedout book.
+The user enters `search j/Software Engineer` command to search for applicants in the `LinkedOUT`.

 Step 5.
 The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` if the keywords are not empty.

 Step 6.
-The predicate is then passed into `Model#updateFilteredApplicantList` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in the linkedout book.
+The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in the `LinkedOUT`.

 The following activity diagram shows the workflow of the search command:
 ![ViewActivityDiagram](images/SearchCommandActivityDiagram.png)